 He is not hesitant about being autobiographical in defending his call to ministry.
 Paul knew that Christ gives ministers authority without expecting them to turn into authoritarians (10:8-11).
 Yet the pastoral office was given to keep order in the church.

-"It must be emphasized that Paul is not moved by self-concern," writes Philip E. Hughes.
-"He willingly endures for Christ’s sake any number of affronts and indignities to his own person.
-But when the genuineness of his apostleship is called into question that is something he dare not endure in silence, for it is no less a challenge to the authority of Christ himself (The New International Commentary on the New Testament: Second Corinthians, page 477).
+“It must be emphasized that Paul is not moved by self-concern,” writes Philip E. Hughes.
+“He willingly endures for Christ’s sake any number of affronts and indignities to his own person.
+But when the genuineness of his apostleship is called into question that is something he dare not endure in silence, for it is no less a challenge to the authority of Christ himself” (Second Corinthians, page 477).

 Hence Paul’s references to being flogged more severely, imprisoned more frequently and exposed to death more often (11:24).
 Such personal declarations work both ways.
 Even today it is hard for ministers and pastors who feel like singing the blues not to feel a little embarrassed in reading about the perils of Paul.
 They help give perspective to the peculiar ministerial trials of life in the goldfish bowl.